hashicorp/terraform/website/docs/cli/cloud/migrating.html.md

 set of Terraform Cloud workspaces.
 Replace your `backend "remote"` block with an equivalent `cloud`
 block:

-- If you were using a single workspace via the `name` argument, change the block label to `cloud`.
+- If you were using a single workspace with the `name` argument, change the block label to `cloud`.

     ```diff